 Walk in wardrobes at the Crown Towers Macau

 Wynn’s rival and one of only four hotels in the world to bag a prestigious quadruple five-star rating from Forbes is the Crown Towers Macau.
 Like the City of Dreams casino it is attached to the hotel is a statement in subtle chic, from the shimmering Reflect art installation in the lobby that was specially commissioned from Hirotoshi Sawada to staff who are said to have the best nose in town for concert and event tickets.

 Even the average Joes who suffer the standard rooms here get rewarded with fresh flowers every day and their own walk in wardrobe.
 While a stay in the gargantuan suites promises not only flowers and fruit but a butler who is at your beck and call.
 But it’s on the table that the Crown Towers really stand out.
 Its Shinji restaurant has a Michelin star, while Jade Dragon and The Tasting Room both have two stars.

 Sky high infinity pool at the Altira Macau

-The Altira Macau was also one of the four Forbes quadruple five-star winners.
+The Altira Macau was also one of the four Forbes quadruple five-star winners in 2017.
 While most hotel’s in Macau measure their rooms in the thousands, the Altira has just over 200 and the attention to detail from staff is said to be second to none.
 Whether you want something special from room service or to pick your favorite toiletries for the bathroom there is no request that will trouble the staff.

 The rooms and suites are impeccably opulent, but it’s the swimming pool that makes all the headlines.
 This heated indoor infinity pool swims around the curves of the building on the 16th floor and offers unparalleled views over Macau and the South China Sea below.
 Can you enjoy while sipping on one of the best cocktails in town?
 You know you can.